Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Birth Grant and Rights of Non-EU Citizens: Commentary on Judgment No. 10728 of 2024

-The judgment No. 10728 of April 22, 2024, represents an important ruling by the Court of Cassation regarding the birth grant, an economic benefit aimed at families with newborns.
-This measure has a significant impact, especially for non-EU citizens, concerning the requirements necessary to access such assistance.
-The Court has established that the INPS circulars requiring an EU residence permit for the recognition of the grant are to be considered unlawful.
+Judgment No. 10728 of April 22, 2024, represents an important ruling by the Court of Cassation regarding the birth grant, an economic benefit intended for families with newborn children.
+This provision has a significant impact, especially for non-EU citizens, concerning the requirements for accessing this aid.
+The Court has established that the INPS circulars requiring an EU residence permit for the recognition of the grant are to be considered illegitimate.

 The Regulatory Context

-The birth grant is governed by Article 1, paragraph 353, of Law No. 232 of 2016, which provides economic support for families with a newborn.
+The birth grant is governed by Article 1, paragraph 353, of Law No. 232 of 2016, which provides economic support for families with a new baby.
 However, the issue becomes complicated when it comes to non-EU citizens without a residence permit.
-Until the ruling in question, there were uncertainties regarding the possibility of access to this benefit for women in this condition.
+Until the judgment in question, there were uncertainties regarding the possibility of access to this benefit for women in this condition.

-Birth grant pursuant to Article 1, paragraph 353, Law No. 232 of 2016, in force ratione temporis - Non-EU citizen without an EU long-term residence permit - Eligibility - INPS circulars No. 39 and 61 of 2017 requiring such a permit - Illegitimacy - Existence.
-The birth grant referred to in Article 1, paragraph 353, Law No. 232 of 2016, in force ratione temporis, is due to non-EU citizens even if they lack an EU long-term residence permit, as the INPS circulars No. 39 and 61 of 2017, which require such a permit as a prerequisite for the recognition of the grant, are to be deemed unlawful.
+Birth grant pursuant to art.
+1, paragraph 353, of Law No. 232 of 2016, in force ratione temporis - Non-EU citizen without an EU long-term resident residence permit - Entitlement - INPS Circulars Nos.
+39 and 61 of 2017 requiring such permit - Illegitimacy - Existence.
+The birth grant referred to in art.
+1, paragraph 353, of Law No. 232 of 2016, in force ratione temporis, is due to non-EU citizens even if they lack an EU long-term resident residence permit, as INPS Circulars Nos.
+39 and 61 of 2017, which require such permit as a prerequisite for the recognition of the grant, must be considered illegitimate.

 • The recognition of the birth grant for non-EU citizens without a residence permit promotes greater dignity for mothers and their children.

-• The ruling overturns the restrictive interpretation of the INPS circulars, which limited access to a fundamental right.
+• The judgment overturns the restrictive interpretation of the INPS circulars, which limited access to a fundamental right.

-• It represents an important precedent for future legal issues concerning the rights of migrant individuals.
+• It represents an important precedent for future legal issues concerning the rights of migrants.

 Conclusions